CrazyBarons/ProjectShooter/Parameters README.txt

 -EnemyFrequency is a float number, determining how much time passes between the spawn of the enemies.
 This time then is modified by a margin of 10% to add a bit of variance to timing.

--WallsFrequency is a float number, determining how much time passes between the spawn of new wall patterns.
+-WallsFrequency is a float number, determining how much time passes between the spawn of new walls.
 As with enemies, the time is increased or decreased by a value within 10% of the original number, so that new obstacles are a bit less predictable.

 -ProjectileSpeed is a float number, determining the speed of the projectiles shot by the player.